A Classification Theorem on Non-compact Embeddings between Besov Spaces: Introduction

 We would like to point out that the above results on the ``quality'' of non-compactness for embeddings between Besov spaces closely align with the findings on strict singularity for embeddings between Lorentz sequence spaces \(l^{p,q}\) (see \cite{LangNekvinda}).
 The comparison is both interesting and noteworthy.

-It is also important to highlight that the Sobolev embedding into the space \(L^{p^*,p}(\Omega)\) is not only the optimal (i.e., smallest) target space within the scale of Lorentz spaces but also the optimal target space among all rearrangement-invariant spaces (such as Lebesgue spaces, Lorentz spaces, Orlicz spaces, and similar spaces).
-Specifically, this implies that if \(Z(\Omega)\) is a rearrangement-invariant space such that \(V_0^{k,p}(\Omega) \subset Z(\Omega)\), then \(L^{p^*,p}(\Omega) \subset Z(\Omega)\) (see \cite[Theorem A]{KerPick}).
-In contrast, the Sobolev embedding into \(L^{p^*}(\Omega)\) is optimal within the narrower scale of Lebesgue spaces, and the ``quality'' of non-compactness differs significantly (i.e., non-strictly singular versus finitely strictly singular).
+It is also important to highlight that the Sobolev embedding $W^{k,p}(\Omega)$ into the space \(L^{\frac{np}{n-kp},p}(\Omega)\) is not only the optimal (i.e., smallest) target space within the scale of Lorentz spaces but also the optimal target space among all rearrangement-invariant spaces (such as Lebesgue spaces, Lorentz spaces, Orlicz spaces, and similar spaces).
+Specifically, this implies that if \(Z(\Omega)\) is a rearrangement-invariant space such that \(V_0^{k,p}(\Omega) \subset Z(\Omega)\), then \(L^{\frac{np}{n-kp},p}(\Omega) \subseteq Z(\Omega)\) (see \cite[Theorem A]{KerPick}).
+In contrast, the Sobolev embedding into \(L^\frac{np}{n-kp}(\Omega)\) is optimal within the narrower scale of Lebesgue spaces, and the ``quality'' of non-compactness differs significantly (i.e., non-strictly singular versus finitely strictly singular).
 This observation suggests that non-strictly singular embeddings may be associated with the ``most optimal'' embeddings.
-This insight could help identify cases where we might expect to find the ``most optimal'' embeddings between Besov spaces, as seen in the case (v) in Theorem \ref{Thm::ClassifyDom} and case (iii) Theorem \ref{Thm::ClassifyRn}, comparable with cases in which there is a chance for more optimal target spaces, i.e. when embedding is finitely strictly singular or strictly singular.
+This insight could help identify cases where we might expect to find the ``most optimal'' embeddings between Besov spaces, as seen in the case \ref{Item::ClassifyDom::NSS} in Theorem \ref{Thm::ClassifyDom} and case \ref{Item::ClassifyRn::NSS} in Theorem \ref{Thm::ClassifyRn}, comparable with cases in which there is a chance for more optimal target spaces, i.e. when embedding is finitely strictly singular or strictly singular.

 It is also worth noting that the techniques used in \cite{LangMihula}, \cite{LangMusil} and \cite{BouGro} for Sobolev embeddings are fundamentally different from those employed in this paper.
-In particular, the results for Sobolev embeddings into \(L^{p^*}\) require quite sophisticated methods.
-This contrasts with the techniques used for Besov embeddings and highlights the advantages of working with Besov spaces compared to Sobolev spaces.
-Additionally, it is interesting to note that, to the best of our knowledge, there is no natural Sobolev embedding that is non-compact, strictly singular, but not finitely strictly singular.
-This specific case can be observed within the framework of Besov spaces, as demonstrated in Theorem \ref{Thm::ClassifyDom} and Theorem \ref{Thm::ClassifyRn}, which underscores the richness of Besov spaces.
+In particular, the results for Sobolev embeddings \(W^{k,p}\to L^\frac{np}{n-kp}\) require quite sophisticated methods.
+This contrasts with the techniques used for Besov embeddings and highlights the advantages of working with Besov spaces compared to Sobolev spaces and Lorentz spaces.
+This is demonstrated in our forthcoming paper \cite{ChuahLangYaoSobolev}, in which, by using the results obtained for Besov spaces and their relation with Sobolev spaces, we improved and extend findings from \cite{BouGro} and \cite{LangMihula}.